Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: The impact of pQCD constraints

 The right panel of Fig.~\ref{fig:pqcd_posterior} shows the results after applying the ``modeled'' constraint.
 We again show the prior, posterior truncated at $\nT$, markers denoting EOS values at $10\,\nsat$, and additionally include the same KDE representing the likelihood as in Fig.~\ref{fig:max_vs_marg}.
 For each EOS, the pQCD constraint now amounts to the probability of drawing its associated marker value from the likelihood KDE.
 The modeled constraint provides a qualitatively similar but tighter bound than the maximized one since it down-weights EOSs with extreme behavior such as strong phase transitions and a causal sound speed.
-The modeled constraint also incorporates the requirement that the pQCD speed of sound starts to tend towards $\csq \rightarrow 1/3$ from lower densities of $\sim 25\,\nsat$, which further limits the allowed EOS behavior.
+The modeled constraint also incorporates the requirement that the pQCD speed of sound starts to tend toward $\csq \rightarrow 1/3$ from densities of $\sim 25\,\nsat$, which further limits the allowed EOS behavior.

 It is widely appreciated that these results depend on the choice of $\nT$~\cite{Komoltsev:2021jzg,Komoltsev:2023zor}.
 Figure~\ref{fig:pqcd_posterior_nterm} explores this dependence for the pressure vs energy-density posterior.
 We plot the prior and the posterior at different values of $\nT$, with each posterior again terminating at that value.
-In the maximized-constraint case (left panel), decreasing the value of $\nT$ severely weakens the constraints, especially for low pressures.
-By $\nT=4\,\nsat$ the posterior is almost identical to the prior.
+For both the maximized (left panel) and modeled (right panel) constraints, decreasing the value of $\nT$ severely weakens the constraints.
+This is especially true for the more agnostic maximized constraint, where by $\nT=4\,\nsat$ the posterior is almost identical to the prior.
 This is consistent with previous works~\cite{Komoltsev:2021jzg,Komoltsev:2023zor}, and is simply a consequence of a wider region of the phase space being consistent with pQCD at lower densities.

-The opposite trend is visible in the right panel of Fig.~\ref{fig:pqcd_posterior_nterm} for the modeled pQCD constraint.
-As the value of $\nT$ decreases, the posterior becomes more narrow, specifically ruling out lower values of the pressure.
-That the constraints become tighter at lower values of $\nT$ is an indicator that the post-$\nT$ EOS extensions (upon which the pQCD likelihood is built) are not fully exploring all possible behaviors.
-The modeled constraint therefore depends not only on the assumed value of $\nT$ but also on the properties of the high-density GP.